wufanyou/Traffic4Cast-2020-TLab/README.md

 ```

 6. or run `gen_ensemble.py` to run ensemble models with uint8 output.
+We provide a version around 1.1667e-3.
+Our best score need float output and some files in moscow will exceed the 20M limits.
+So we need also generate two version and replace ~4 file in moscow to reach the best score.
 ```
 for CITY in 0 1 2;
 do